MechSupport/mqtt-simulator-components/components/common_components.md

 * 0603 SMD Profile: Use this size for as many of the components as possible

 ### Indication and Optoelectronic
-* IN-PI55QATPRPGPBPW-40: Any 5050 addressable RGB will do.
+* Seeed Tech 601000200: Any 5050 addressable RGB will do.
 Using addressable LEDs decreases component cost and modularity (e.g. indicators can be any color, as defined by a server command)

 ## Mechanical Components